gem/oq-irmt-qgis/svir/help/source/13_recovery_modeling.rst

 The list of the outputs from the Scenario Damage calculation can be visualized in :numref:`fig-dialogDriveOqEngine`.
-The tool offers the possibility to load the 'Damage by asset' CSV file (avg_damages-rlzs) as a QGIS vector layer, stored in the user's computer as a shapefile.
+The tool offers the possibility to load the 'Damage by asset' CSV file (damages-rlzs) as a QGIS vector layer, stored in the user's computer as a shapefile.
 In addition, it is possible to automatically style the layer with respect to a chosen damage state.
 Alternatively, the user can upload on QGIS the 'Damage by asset' CSV file,